kmsholcomb/docs-rackspace/doc/style-guide/quickstart.rst

 however, if you are interested in improving your writing or learning some of the style standards at Rackspace, we invite you to explore them.

-The style guide includes hundreds of guidelines, but you can start with the following ones to help you boost the effectiveness of your writing.
+The style guide includes hundreds of standards, but you can start with the following ones to help you boost the effectiveness of your writing.

 .. list-table::
-   :widths: 80 20
+   :widths: 75 25
    :header-rows: 1

-   * - Guideline
+   * - Standard
      - More information and examples
    * - **Write in active voice**.